ignaciolinari/beyond-the-cutoff/docs/six_condition_experiment_setup.md

 - **FT Only (instruction-only)** vs **FT+RAG (instruction-only)**: Adding contexts to model trained without them
 - **RAG-trained FT Only** vs **RAG-trained FT+RAG**: Adding contexts to model trained with them (should help more)
 - **FT Only (instruction-only)** vs **RAG-trained FT Only**: Does training with contexts hurt performance without contexts?

+## Design Choices

+### Question-Level Holdout (Not Document-Level)

+This experiment uses **question-level holdout**, meaning:
+- The same papers appear in both training and evaluation splits
+- Different *questions* about those papers are held out for evaluation
+- Models see paper content (via training questions) but not the exact eval questions

+**Rationale:**
+1. **Tests knowledge acquisition, not memorization**: We want to know if models learned the underlying concepts vs. just memorized Q&A pairs
+2. **Realistic deployment scenario**: In practice, users ask new questions about known information—this mirrors real-world usage where a RAG system or fine-tuned model must generalize to novel queries
+3. **Fairer RAG comparison**: RAG models retrieve from the same papers during evaluation; if we used document-level holdout, RAG would be tested on completely unseen documents while fine-tuned models would be tested on their trained knowledge—an apples-to-oranges comparison
+4. **Valid cross-condition comparison**: All 6 conditions use the SAME eval questions, ensuring differences reflect model capabilities rather than dataset artifacts

+**Trade-off acknowledged:**
+- This design does NOT test "Can the model handle completely new documents?"—that would require document-level holdout
+- For document-level generalization testing, a separate evaluation with unseen papers would be needed

+**Alternative design (not used):**
+- Document-level holdout would test a different question: "Can the model handle entirely unseen content?"
+- This tests retrieval and knowledge transfer to new domains rather than question generalization on known content

+The question-level holdout is implemented in `scripts/split_dataset.py` via stratified sampling that maintains paper representation across splits.

 ## Setup Requirements